keerthivasan1999/Computer-Applications-in-Chemical-Engineering-Laboratory/README.md

 # Course Objective:
-The use computational tools such as Spreadsheet and Scilab for solving chemical engineering problems of interest.
+To use computational tools such as Spreadsheet and Scilab for solving chemical engineering problems of interest.

 # LIST OF EXPERIMENTS INCLUDES
 1. Particle size distribution